Our accommodation for this evening was Green Park Hotel in Tsurui. Tsurui means “cranes are here”.

 Arriving at our destination, Rausa, our accommodation was an imported Canadian log cabin, Rausa Kuru.
 Delayed by my ankle ascending the stairs to the second floor, all of the rooms but one Japanese style room were already claimed.
 Swinging open the door, my heart sank, seeing futons folded on the floor, which now seemed much further away than it had when I awoke that morning.

-Ordinarily, I prefer a Japanese to a western style room, but with my ankle the way it was, the prospective of pushing myself up off a floor-height futon was too much.
+Ordinarily, I prefer a Japanese to a western style room, but with my ankle the way it was, the prospect of pushing myself up off a floor-height futon was too much.

 With Jack’s intervention, Susan was strong-armed into swapping rooms with us.
 This proved to be a typical interaction.
 As a leader, she was competent in many ways, speaking Japanese fluently and ably piloting a vehicle on the opposite side of the road through thick snow.
 But in care and concern for guest welfare, she left a lot to be desired.